JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ```

 There are some small differences between the original Kotlin code and its Swift version.
 In Kotlin, any `object` has
 only one instance.
-Kotlin `object Object` now has a constructor in Swift, and the `Object.shared` syntax is used to access
+The `Object.shared` syntax is used to access this single instance.
-its only instance.
-The instance is always the same in Swift, so that `Object() === Object()` is true.

 Methods and property names are translated as is.
 Kotlin's `String` is turned into Swift's `String`.
 Swift
 hides `NSNumber*` boxing too.
 You can also pass a Swift closure to Kotlin and call a Kotlin lambda function from Swift.